ucsb-cs16/w19/_lab/lab08.md

 ## Step 4: Check your submission results

 You may submit this lab multiple times.
 You should submit only after local compilation does not produce any errors and runs as expected.
 The score of the last submission uploaded before the deadline will be used as your assignment grade.

-<b>Points assigned by TAs manually</b>
-(10 pts) Style and test code:
-You MUST follow the TDD style of test development and test your code extensively.
-Points will also be given for good choice of variable names, code indented in ways that are consistent, and in line with good C++ practice.
-Where applicable, common code is factored out into functions.